 Whenever a prospect wants information about your business at midnight, and you're sleeping, your star employee is there with a big smile and all the information your prospect desires.

 Now imagine this new sales rep doesn't want to work on commission, doesn't want a salary, and could care less about any of the benefits your company offers.
-All they want is an upfront fee of $30,000 and they'll continue to work hard for you for as long as you let them.
+All they want is an upfront fee of $40,000 and a few thousand each month to keep their skills sharpened.

 Would that be worth it to you?

 Of course, it would.
 Your company website is this dream sales rep — well, a great company website.

 No human alive can do what a great website can for your business, yet, so many businesses look at it as one of the first areas to cut corners.